pandurangbabar/pandurangbabar/README.md

 # Hi there 👋

 ## About Me
 My name is Pandurang.
-I am a Magento 2 developer with 10+ years of experience in Magento 2, PHP, JavaScript, CSS, and MySQL.
+I am a freelancer Magento 2 developer with 10+ years of experience in Magento 2, PHP, JavaScript, CSS, and MySQL.

 I'm good at Magento 2 extension development, Magento 2 payment gateway development, Magento 2 version upgrade, etc